 it's more useful after the semester than in the middle of it, I

-- To master object-oriented programming C++ with the STL.
+- To further master fundamendal programming with C++.

 - To understand fundamental algorithms.